Blair Adams: Career

 On 17 November 2012, he moved to Coventry City on loan.
 On the same day, Adams made his debut, setting up a goal for Carl Baker, in a 5–0 win over Hartlepool United.
 On 8 December 2012, Adams scored an own goal but Coventry went on to win 5–1.
 This loan was made permanent on 17 January 2013.
 Two days after making his move permanent, Adams played his first match in a 2–0 win over Oldham Athletic.

 Adams and Coventry mutually parted ways at the end of the 2013–14 season, later signing with League One club Notts County.

 In October 2015 Adams joined Mansfield Town on a one-month loan.
 On 17 November 2015, his loan contract has extended until 19 January 2016.

 After a spell with Cambridge United, Adams signed for Scottish Premiership club Hamilton Academical in January 2017.
 He was released by Hamilton at the end of the 2016–17 season.

-After a brief period at Hartlepool United Adams was announced as a new signing for his hometown club, South Shields on 27th July 2018.
+After a brief period at Hartlepool United Adams was announced as a new signing for his hometown club, South Shields on 27 July 2018.
 On his 27th birthday, 8 September, he scored a hat-trick in a FA Cup qualifying match against Garforth Town that ended 5–1.
-On 12 January 2021, Adams joined National League North side Gateshead on an initial 28-day loan deal.
+Adams signed a new two-year contract in March 2020, with the option of a further year.
+As of March 2020, he was coaching as part of the club's Futures Academy at Mortimer Community College.
+On 12 January 2021, Adams joined National League North side Gateshead on an initial 28-day loan.
+The one-year option on Adams' contract was triggered at the end of the 2021–22 season.
+He helped South Shields gain promotion to the National League North in 2023, and remained with them for one further season.

+In 2025, Adams spent a few weeks with North Shields of the Northern League Division One before signing for National League North club Darlington on 24 March until the end of the season.